Seasonal Clothing Storage

 I looked into some clean alternatives for moths (natural scents like cedar, lavender, and cloves are deterrents).
 I loved the idea of how natural it was, but using those items requires a diligent and consistent checking, refreshing, and replacing.

 Even without a kid, I doubt I’d be as diligent as needed, so I looked up eco-friendly alternatives.
 I ended up buying these moth traps.
-I don’t know how “clean” they are and, yes, they have some trash, BUT I feel the ability to keep my clothes hole-free (and therefore me happy) is far more sustainable than the alternative.
+They have some trash, BUT I feel the ability to keep my clothes hole-free (and therefore me happy) is far more sustainable than the alternative.
+These also don’t have a smell to them and THEY WORK – just keep an eye out for them being “full” and needing replacement.

 How to prevent that stale smell of storing clothes?